dmuth/dns-tool/README.md

 ## Requirements

 - Python 3
-- Wanting to learn more about how the Internet works
+- A desire to learn more about how the Internet works

 ## Usage